KennethOtero/fleetstatus/README.md

     password: P@$$w0rd2!
 ```

 If running the application using a local MS SQL Server database, adjust these settings to match your local configuration.
-In addition,
-run the `DB_Reset_Script.sql` script (located in src > main > resources > database) to create the database schema and
-test data.